Neat-Keat/TUnotes/SEM5/COSC350/Day 14.md

 - the efficiency comes from a shared medium
 - in a typical LAN
 	- each computer on the LAN *monitors* the shared medium
-	- *extraces* a copy of each packet and determines the address
+	- *extracts* a copy of each packet and determines the address
 	- determine whether the packet should be *processed* or *ignored*
 - Algorithm 13.1 gives the algorithm a computer uses to process packets